Climate change: the science is simple, the impacts are serious, the problem is solvable

 3. Climate is changing: the world is warming, sea levels are rising, and weather is getting weirder

-We recommend teaching climate change using the following structure and associated resources – under each heading is a little more information and a downloadable pdf lesson plan with suggested activities.
+We recommend teaching climate change using the following structure and associated resources.

 It’s serious: impacts of climate change